AxeBearDev/php-magic/readme.md

 public __set(string $name, mixed $value): void
 ```

-To hook into this event, register one or more handlers using the `$this->onSet($pattern, Closure ...$handlers)` method.
+To hook into this event, register one or more handlers using the `$this->onMagicSet($pattern, Closure ...$handlers)` method.
 The closure should expect a `MagicSetEvent` instance as its parameter.
 This event includes an additional `value` property that contains the value being set.

 ### [\_\_call](https://www.php.net/manual/en/language.oop5.overloading.php#object.call)